HaloZero/FEWD_Curriculum_33/Week_05_Intro_JavaScript/08_functions/slides.md

 ---

 ![GeneralAssemb.ly](../img/icons/code_along.png)
-##Review: Make a Better Theme Switcher
+##Review: Make a Better Score Keeper

+Objectives:
+* Let's restrict what the score can be: must be greater than 0 and less than 25
+* How can we utilize our knowledge of functions to accomplish this?

 ---